TRANSTORAH

 contact

-is a rabbinical student at Hebrew Union College-Jewish Institute of Religion, and a transgender activist since 1999.
-He has written many articles and educational materials about gender, sexuality, and Judaism, and has taught at congregations, conferences and universities around the U.S. He currently serves as the rabbinical intern at Congregation Sha'ar Zahav in San Francisco.
+Rabbi Reuben Zellman is a graduate of Hebrew Union College-Jewish Institute of Religion, and has been a transgender activist since 1999.
+He has written many articles and educational materials about gender, sexuality, and Judaism, and has taught at congregations, conferences and universities around the U.S. Reuben currently serves as the assistant rabbi and music director at Congregation Beth El in Berkeley, CA.

 Maggid Jhos Singer has served the Coastside Jewish Community as its head teacher and service leader since January 2000.
 He received smicha from Rabbi Gershon Winkler in 2002 as a Maggid – literally "one who tells."
 The title of Maggid was used in the early Chassidic movement to describe a person of learning who was skilled in storytelling, preaching, counseling, teaching and singing.